 Coram works across a wide range of children’s social care services, from adoption and fostering to legal support and from advocacy to life education.

-The charity is in the middle of a major redevelopment of its central London site and Pears Foundation has provided both capital and revenue funding to create the Pears Pavilion – a purpose-built centre that houses Coram’s creative therapies and adoption support services.
+A major redevelopment the charity’s central London site is nearing completion and Pears Foundation has provided both capital and revenue funding to create the Pears Pavilion – a purpose-built home for Coram’s creative therapies and adoption support services.

 Creative Therapy: Coram’s ground-breaking art and music therapy helps over 170 children and young people a year to overcome complex and traumatic backgrounds.
 Children who have witnessed violence or experienced neglect, or who have physical or psychological conditions that leave them socially isolated, are often unable to understand or explain their feelings.
 Creative therapy through art and music has a positive impact on their concentration skills, social and family relationships, communication and speech skills and overall confidence.
 In a recent impact evaluation 100% of parents of children receiving Coram’s creative therapy services reported a decrease in their child’s behavioural and emotional difficulties.